keivrijdag/keivrijdag/README.md

 wisdom.
 On the other hand, perhaps we should slow down on being serious all the time.

+### Who is the guy in the picture?

+That, is Giacomo!

 ### What is the Giacoconstant?

 The Giacoconstant, G, can be calculated as such: